IndexCoop/ITIPS/ITIPS/ITIP-002.md

 - [x] Should oracles return the quote in ETH or in USD?
     - *Seems there's more oracles for ETH so we should use ETH.
 Also ETH is more relevant if we want to route trades through this adapter*
 - [ ] Can we get oracles for all assets in our indices?
+- [ ] Are there any other admin features we want that will make the Index Coop's lives easier?

 ## Feasibility Analysis